yuzu-mirror/dynarmic/docs/Design.md

 cycles remaining.
 If we do not have enough cycles remaining, we return to the dispatcher, which will return control to the host.

-### Terminal: LinkBlockFast

-    SetTerm(IR::Term::LinkBlockFast{next})

-This terminal instruction jumps to the basic block described by `next` unconditionally.
-This is an optimization and MUST only be emitted when this is guaranteed not to result in hanging, even in the face of other optimizations.
-(In practice, this means that only forward jumps to short-ish blocks would use this instruction.)
-A backend that doesn't support this optimization may choose to implement this exactly as LinkBlock.

-**(degasus says this is probably a pretty useless optimization)**

 ### Terminal: PopRSBHint

     SetTerm(IR::Term::PopRSBHint{})